 Technology has taken investing a step further with the advent of robo-advisors.

 BMO SmartFolio was the first digital investment service offered by a Big Five Canadian bank.
-Following its founding in 2016, we have since seen RBC also introduce their robo-advising service in the form of RBC InvestEase.
+Following its founding in 2016, we have since seen RBC also introduce its robo-advising service in the form of RBC InvestEase.

 Before Canada’s banking giants jumped on the wagon, fin-tech companies like Wealthsimple had already introduced low-fee automated investing to Canadians in 2014.

-The right robo-advisor can offer the best of both worlds i.e. low fees and professional portfolio management.
+The right robo-advisor can offer the best of both worlds, i.e. low fees and professional portfolio management.